coding-spidey/basic-blog-app/README.md

 - [ ] I have made a demo blog to showcase some css implementation.

-You can Checkout this wensite [here](https://coding-spidey.github.io/basic-blog-app/ "Blog App")
+You can Checkout this website [here](https://coding-spidey.github.io/basic-blog-app/ "Blog App")